cwrichardson/flurdymail/README.md

 # Version History

 * 0.99.5
+	* Fix issue with API-based LetsEncrypt SSL verification, so phpMyAdmin works [LetsEncrypt X3 expiry explanation]
 	* Have amavis do sql lookups
 	* Update the NAT security groups to allow mail (so servers in the app subnets can email status and alerts and whatnot)
+	* Set system hostname so Postfix doesn't use the default which is the AWS hostname for the private IP address
+	* Install fail2ban on primary mail server
 * 0.99.4
 	* Change policyd-spf to install with yum
 	* No longer prefetch clamav virus databases